michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.1.1 =
+- Fixed a bug that items of repeatable fields of page-meta-boxes could not be removed.
 - Added the third parameter to the `addTaxonomy()` method to accept multiple object types in the post type class.

 = 3.1.0 - 2014/07/18 =